corysabol/k8s-labs/README.md

 # Kubernetes Labs (k8s-labs) :closed_lock_with_key:

-Welcome to the ProfessionallyEvil Kubernetes Labs (k8s-labs) GitHub repository.
+Welcome to the Kubernetes Labs (k8s-labs) GitHub repository.
 This repository houses a deliberately vulnerable k8s cluster and vulnerable services that aim to emulate a realistic scenario ripe for attacking :mag_right: :bug:

 ## Getting Started :rocket: